aabed/kippo_mongodb/README.md

 Mongodb support for Kippo honeypot

 ##Usage
-* Run the script create.js to create the database,database user and collection
+* Uncomment the lines in create.js and run it to create the database,database user and collection

  `mongo create.js`